Burramine

 Burramine's landscape is defined by irrigated farmland, cereal cropping, and pastoral grazing, typical of the Murray–Darling Basin region.
 Residents are within easy reach of Yarrawonga's shops, schools, medical services, and recreational facilities on Lake Mulwala.
 The locality has a quiet, farming community character, with the nearby Yarrawonga–Mulwala area offering a wide range of amenities including a golf course, watersports, and seasonal tourism.
 Wangaratta, approximately 50 kilometres to the south, provides access to regional hospitals, rail services, and a broader range of commercial and cultural services.

-Burramine falls under postcode 3730 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ovens Valley (Northern Victoria) electorate.
+Burramine falls under postcode 3730 and is governed by the Moira Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Ovens Valley (Northern Victoria) electorate.

 📍 Location